Refrigerating food is an important component of food safety.

 Other best practices to keep refrigerated food safe

-Storing foods at the right temperature and in the right order is key to keeping refrigerated food safe, but your work doesn’t end there.
+Storing foods at the right temperature and in the right shelf order is key to keeping refrigerated food safe, but your work doesn’t end there.

 Here are other best practices to keep refrigerated food safe: